Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                    `SingleRawDataSet`
                                Default: `PubSub` if `-c` is specified,
                                otherwise `Samples` for backwards compatibility.
+      --ode, --optimizeddatasetencoding, --WriteValueWhenDataSetHasSingleEntry[=VALUE]
+                             When a data set has a single entry the encoder will write only the value of a data set entry and omit the key.
+                               This is not compliant with OPC UA Part 14.
+                               Default: `False`.
       --me, --messageencoding, --MessageEncoding=VALUE
                              The message encoding for messages
                                Allowed values: